Moebits/soundcloud.ts/contributing.md

-## Style Guide
+## Typescript Style Guide

-If you wish to contribute to my repository, you must follow my style guide.
+If you want to contribute to my repository, I ask that you follow my code styling.
+If something doesn't appear in this guide then I have no specific preference for it (but this may get updated in the future as needed).

 **1. Naming Scheme** \
 Variables and Functions - `camelCase` \